 - 1. In the Projects tree menu, right-click the Profiles node and select Edit Active Profile.
 The Profile - [Profile1] Simulation dialog box opens at the Simulation tab. - 2.
 Click the Replay category button. - 3.
 Scroll down to and select Web (Browser Driven).
 The Web (Browser Driven) / General tab displays. - 4.
+Select the browser you want to use for this settings profile from the list. - 5.
 Use the Simulation group box to set options for realistic simulation of users visiting Web sites: - Click the First time user option button to generate a realistic simulation of users who visit a Web site for the first time.